 The Lot 11 and Area Watershed Management Group, Inc. was formed in October 2008 and incorporated in 2011.
-It is a not-for-profit community group and has a seven member, volunteer board of directors: Mark Bishop (Chairperson), Peter Bulger, Susan Milligan (Treasurer), Karen Kelly, Alfred Bridges, Marian Besserer, Thelma Phillips, and Alycia Carr (Secretary).
+It is a not-for-profit community group and has a seven member, volunteer board of directors: Karen Kelly (Chairperson), Peter Bulger, Susan Milligan (Treasurer), Alfred Bridges, Warren Gillis, Thelma Phillips, and Alycia Carr (Secretary).
 We have a 15+ member planning committee that, together with the board of directors, constitutes the formal membership of the group.

-Our major funding partners include the provincial Watershed Management Fund (WMF), the PEI Wildlife Conservation Fund (WCF), the provincial Employment Development Agency (EDA), the provincial Greening Spaces Program, Service Canada, and the Municipality of Lot 11 and Area.
+Our major funding partners include the provincial Watershed Management Fund (WMF), the PEI Wildlife Conservation Fund (WCF), the provincial Employment Development Agency (EDA), the provincial Greening Spaces Program, Service Canada, Mi'kmaq Confederation of PEI and the Municipality of Lot 11 and Area.